This has not been Luann de Lesseps' year just yet.

 "I thought I could handle it, but let me tell you, all these emotions coming back, all these memories came back," she was seen telling Dorinda Medley about her return to Palm Beach, where she and D'Agostino got married, on the phone on RHONY.
 "And, you know, I'm not blaming it on that, per se, it's just that all of it together was just too much for me to handle.
 I'm not proud of what happened, that's for sure.
 I'm not proud of what I did, but I'm learning a lot about myself.
 I found the right place to be to take care of myself."

 But while there's still work to be done, seemingly everything that could happen to de Lesseps happened at once, or at least within a very short time span, after years of relative stability in the RHONY world.
 Was it just Luann's turn in the inevitable circle of life-going-off-the-rails for the Real Housewives?

-"I remain Luann de Lesseps—and for most people, The Countess," she told The New York Times earlier this year, referring to the singular title that proceeded her when she was first introduced to the world on the NYC installment of Bravo's sprawling Real Housewives franchise in 2008.
+"I remain Luann de Lesseps—and for most people, The Countess," she told the New York Times, referring to the singular title that proceeded her when she was first introduced to the world on the NYC installment of Bravo's sprawling Real Housewives franchise in 2008.

 When the show first premiered she was married to Count Alexandre, a French businessman with storied diplomatic ties who was on his fourth marriage.
 They met in Gstaad, Switzerland, at a dinner party and tied the knot in 1993, then welcomed daughter Victoria in 1994 and son Noel in 1996.